-DOE is responsible for cleanup of residual radioactivity at the St. Louis Down town Site, the St. Louis Airport Site and the Latty Avenue properties

-Given the type of radioactive contamination and the current use of the site there is no foreseeable hazard.

-DOE is developing an agreement with EPA, in conjunction with the State of Missouri, to outline the environmental review process, set roles and responsibilities, and establish a schedule north of the airport that may be contaminated as a result of hauling materials from the airport site to Latty Avenue.
+- DOE is responsible for cleanup of residual radioactivity at the St. Louis Downtown Site, the St. Louis Airport Site and the Latty Avenue properties - Given the type of radioactive contamination and the current use of the site there is no foreseeable hazard. - DOE is developing an agreement with EPA, in conjunction with the State of Missouri, to outline the environmental review process, set roles and responsibilities, and establish a schedule - While the environmental review is in process, DOE plans to conduct interim action on selected properties to prevent further spread of contamination north of the airport that may be contaminated as a result of hauling materials from the airport site to Latty Avenue.